 Kapetanios, Epaminondas (2010) On the notion of collective intelligence: opportunity or challenge?
 International Journal of Organizational and Collective Intelligence, 1 (1). pp. 1-14.
 ISSN 1947-9344Full text not available from this repository.

 In this article, the author explores the notion of Collective Intelligence (CI) as an emerging computing paradigm.
 The article is meant to provide a historical and contextual view of CI through the lenses of as many related disciplines as possible (biology, sociology, natural and environmental sciences, physics) in conjunction with the computer science point of view.
 During this explorative journey, the article also aims at pinpointing the current strengths and weaknesses of CI-related computational and system engineering design and implementation methodologies of CI-based systems.
 A non-exhaustive list of case studies set up the stage for CI applications as well as challenging research questions.
 These can be particularly directed towards the Social Web, as a very prominent example of synergistic interactions of a group of people with diverse cultural and professional backgrounds and its potential to become a platform for the emergence of truly CI-based systems.

-|Research Community:||University of Westminster > Science and Technology > Electronics and Computer Science, School of|
+|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of (No longer in use)|

-|Deposited On:||07 Jan 2010 14:30|
+|Date Deposited:||07 Jan 2010 14:30|